l0rdn1kk0n/wicket-clientside-logging/README.md

 		.collectionTimer(duration)		// Sets the interval between two server calls, all messages between will be queued, this is only used if collectionType is set to "timer" (default: 5000)
 		.maxQueueSize(size)				// Sets the maximum queue size, if max size is exceeded all messages will be sent to server (default: 10)
-		.collectionType(type)			// Sets the collection type (default: single, other: timer, size, unload) .loggerName(name)				// Sets the logger name that is used on client side, e.g. name="Log": Log.info('message'); (default: Log)
+		.collectionType(type)			// Sets the collection type (default: single, other: timer, size, unload) .customFilter(string)			// Sets the custom client side filter for log events (see QA: How to add client side filter?)
+		.loggerName(name)				// Sets the logger name that is used on client side, e.g. name="Log": Log.info('message'); (default: Log)
 	.build();
 ```